bucs110fall2024/final-project-marisa-s-team/final_project/README.md

 ## Project Description

 My game is a pet simulator, inspired by Tomagatchi.
 In the start menu, the user can name their pet and select a cat or dog.
 Then, the user can click buttons to maintain the health, happiness, and hunger of the pet.
-If the user does not keep these ever-depleting status bars going, the pet dies and the game over screen comes up.
+The game screen also keeps track of the user's score, displays their high score on the game over screen, and saves it to a JSON file.
+If the user does not keep the ever-depleting status bars going, the pet dies and the game over screen comes up.

 ***